ricardoquesada/bluepad32/docs/developer_notes.md

   cd tools/fw
   ./build.py --set-version 2.4.0 all
   ```

-* And generate the release both in gitlab and github, and upload the already generated binaries
+* And generate the release both in gitlab and GitHub, and upload the already generated binaries

-## Analizing a core dump
+## Analyzing a core dump

 Since v2.4.0, core dumps are stored in flash.
 And they can be retrieved using: